 Louis Lortie has performed complete Beethoven sonata cycles at Wigmore Hall, Berlin Philharmonie and the Sala Grande del Conservatorio Giuseppe Verdi in Milan.
 Die Welt described his Berlin performances as “possibly the finest Beethoven since the time of Wilhelm Kempff.”
 As both pianist and conductor with the Montreal Symphony, he has performed all five Beethoven concertos and all of the Mozart concertos.
 He has also won widespread acclaim for his interpretation of Ravel and Chopin.
 He performed the complete works of Ravel in London and Montreal for the BBC and CBC, and is renowned all over the world for his performances of the complete Chopin Études.
 He celebrated the bicentenary of Liszt’s birth in 2011 by performing the complete Années de pèlerinage at international music capitals and festivals, and he returned to Carnegie Hall in April, 2014 to perform it there.
 His Chandos recording of this monumental work was named one of the ten best of 2012 by the New Yorker magazine.

-From October 2016, Louis Lortie will become the Master in Residence at the Queen Elisabeth Music Chapel in Brussels.
+He became the Master in Residence at the Queen Elisabeth Music Chapel in Brussels in October 2016.

 This biography is for information only and should not be reproduced.